jrroosevelt/VS2PCG/Card clarifications M-Z.md

 **Scrapper #142** doesn't care how a card enters a KO pile.
 It could be a KO'd Equipment or character, a discarded character, or even an effect that puts a card directly from your deck to your KO pile.

-If **The Famed Sword of the Valkyrie** is used to remove an enemy Main Character from the game that playe
+If **The Famed Sword of the Valkyrie** is used to remove an enemy Main Character from the game that player will lose the game (unless they have any other Main Characters on their side).

 ^(Source: Rule insert)